syl20bnr/spacemacs/contrib/rcirc/README.md

 #### Connecting behind a ZNC bouncer and storing the credentials in authinfo

-This methods is also secured since it uses authinfo.
+This methods is also secured since it uses authinfo _but_ you must secure your ZNC server configuration as well!
 ZNC is a popular bouncer which is easy to setup.
 A bouncer is a proxy that connects to your IRC channels on your behalf, instead of connecting to the IRC server you connect to your ZNC server.
 The ZNC server can store the discussions in a buffer while you are not connected.

 **Disclaimer**
 This assumes that you are familiar with ZNC and you have a ZNC server properly